Squids Squid - [Order Teuthida, Suborders Oegopsina and Myopsina]

-Squid are the largest, most mobile and most intelligent of the mollusks.
-Giant squid that grow to possibly over 60 feet from tentacle tip to tail are suspected of being one of the most intelligent creatures in the sea.
-You will not be eating one of those because they live too deep to catch and their flesh is laced with toxic ammonia anyway.
+Squid are the largest and most mobile of the mollusks.
+Giant squid grow to over 33 feet from tentacle tip to tail and Colossal Squid can exceed 46 feet.
+These huge squid are suspected of being among the most intelligent creatures in the sea.
+They communicate with each other by rapid changes of skin color and pattern, but what these mean has not yet been decoded You will not be eating one of those because they live too deep to catch, and their flesh is laced with toxic ammonia anyway.
 Market size squid (different species) are, however, plentiful and good eating.

 Shell